Project-OSmOSE/OSEkit/docs/on_datarmor.rst

 Pre-requirements
 ------------------------

 Please first connect to Datarmor via :ref:`SSH connexion`.
-Once you are in your datahome, check that your `.condarc` file contains the following elements (run `cat .condarc`)
+Once you are in your datahome, check that your `~/.condarc` file contains the following elements (run `cat .condarc`)

 .. code:: bash

 	envs_dirs:
-	  - $DATAWORK/conda-env
+	  - /home/datawork-osmose/conda-env
-	  - $HOME/conda-env
+	  - /home3/datahome/dcazau/conda-env
 	  - /appli/conda-env
 	  - /appli/conda-env/2.7
 	  - /appli/conda-env/3.6

-Launch an interactive qsub job following the procedure described in :ref:`Launch a qsub job`.
-Be careful of the memory asked, package installation might need memory higher than to the default 500 MB.
+If different, edit this file to insert those elements.

 Procedure for conda environment creation / modification